Trust our reliable safety experts for all your needs.

 All fires can be very dangerous and life-threatening.
 Your safety should always be your primary concern when attempting to fight a fire!
 Here are some tips on using a fire extinguisher:

 Before deciding to fight a fire, be certain that:

 How to fight a fire safely:

 Never fight a fire if:

 Any sort of fire will produce some amount of carbon monoxide, the most deadly gas produced by a fire.
 Materials such as wool, silk, nylon and some plastics can produce other highly toxic gases such as carbon dioxide, hydrogen cyanide, or hydrogen chloride.
 Beware - all of these can be fatal.

-Icer's® are an anti-ski safety sole that feature hardened steel studs to prevent slipping in the ice.
+Icer's® is an anti-ski safety sole that features hardened steel studs to prevent slipping in the ice.
 They use an adjustable front toe strap and an adjustable rear strap to make sure the attachment is secured properly to your footwear.
 Click here to learn more about this product.